 'a debt obligation - basically like an IOU from the issuing investment bank - with an embedded derivative component; in other words, it invests in assets via derivative instruments'.
+46

-The Arbiter notes that the fact sheets presented by the Complainant in respect of structured notes that featured in his portfolio as well as the fact sheet of the original RBC Investment highlighted a number of risks in respect of the capital invested into these products.
+The Arbiter notes that the fact sheets of structured notes that featured in her portfolio, and that were sourced by the Office of the Arbiter for Financial Services ('OAFS'), highlighted a number of risks in respect of the capital invested into these products.

-Apart from inter alia the credit risk of the issuer and the liquidity risk, the fact sheets of the said structured products also highlighted risk warnings about the notes not being capital protected, warning that the investor could possibly receive less than the original amount invested, or potentially even losing all of the investment.
+Apart from inter alia the credit risk of the issuer and the liquidity risk, the fact sheets of the said structured products also highlighted risk warnings about the notes not being capital protected, warning that the investor could possibly receive less than the original amount invested or, potentially, even losing all of the investment.